CONTEST INFORMATION

 - Each incorrect submission will incur 20 additional minutes of time penalty.

 - Outside sources (other than reference manuals) are not allowed.
+This includes but is not limited to the Internet and AI

 - A codebook will be provided to each team before the contest.